 Best gay retirement communities

 Gone are the days when a gay man’s best hope for a fabulous retirement was finding a “Roommate Wanted” notice on a grocery store message board.
-Gay retirement communities are everywhere, and we list all of them here (and get your free Retirement Guide with Community Directory below).
+This is your new directory now.
+While you’re here, get your free copy of the 5 Building Blocks of a Happy Gay Life.

 What you will find here: